aradi/fypp/README.rst

     #:setvar LOGLEVEL 2

-* Macro defintions and macro calls (apart of minor syntax differences similar to scoped intelligent Fortran macros, which probably will be once part of the Fortran standard)::
+* Macro defintions and macro calls (apart of minor syntax differences similar to scoped intelligent Fortran macros, which probably will once become part of the Fortran standard)::

     #:def assertTrue(cond)